jinman36/reading-notes/personal/interview.md

   - A - Developed a detailed tracking method to ensure that all 36 main/reserve parachutes remained in service for all team members throughout the show calender.
   - R - Resulted in 100% mission completion with 0 malfunctions in certified life safety components.

-9. Tell me about a time when you raised the bar.
-  - S - when I first left active duty military, I went into the Hiring our Heros corporate fellowship with Mckinstry.
-During my fellowship time,
-  - T - My task was to compile data from several different organic trades, as well as subcontractors into a shared document to present to the customer each week to record daily progress throughout the project.
-This
-  - A - I was able to raise the bar by supplying each trade representative a google sheets to be utilized each week to fill in their respective workflow.
-  - R - This resulted over the course of a two year project +$20K saved time and burden.  the trades personnel had a dedicated place to enter information into each week, which also accounted for unrealized gain.
-    - This raised the bar because it alerted the IT section that we had a leak in productivity.
-I took an extended military leave of absence and upon my return the company had instituted a Share Point form through the standardization dept to correct the deficiency that I noted.

 10. Tell me about a time you improved a complex process.
   - S -